SharePoint/sp-dev-docs/docs/solution-guidance/security-webapppolicies.md

 An alternative model for the PowerShell approach is creating a background application that enumerates all site collections (including modern team sites, OneDrive for Business sites, across locations when using Multi-Geo), checks if the needed user/group has access and if not adds that one.
 The architecture of such an application could be as simple as the one defined below:

-1. You start with defining an application in Azure AD for which you setup app-only usage (see “[Setting up an Azure AD app for app-only access](https://docs.microsoft.com/sharepoint/dev/solution-guidance/security-apponly-azuread)”) and grant full control on all site collections
+1. You start with defining an application in Azure AD for which you setup app-only usage (see [Granting access via Azure AD App-Only](security-apponly-azuread.md)) and grant full control on all site collections
 2. You create a C# application that authorizes itself using the Azure AD application you’ve defined in step 1 and iterates over all the site collections (this can include OD4B site collections) to add the needed accounts/groups if they’re not present
 3. This C# application then needs to be hosted and scheduled to run on regular intervals.
 Using an Azure web job is a good model for doing so, but the same could be done by running the application as a scheduled task on a server